 The NY Dog Film Festival is a celebration of the love between dogs and their people and the shelters that bring them together.
 A local shelter receives a portion of the ticket sales in every town.
 Films of varying lengths all have a canine theme - whether narrative, documentary or animated (with preference for films under 30 minutes).
-The 5th Annual NY DFF will be held in New York City on Sunday November 3rd 2019 and then the festival will travel all around the country in 2021.
+The 5th Annual NY DFF will be held in New York City on Sunday November 8th 2020.
+The festival will travel all around the country 13 months later, in 2022.

 Being chosen to be part of the NY Dog Film Festival automatically makes a filmmaker a winner!
 All chosen filmmakers will receive a limited edition t-shirt, a VIP doggy "sWag" gift bag and two 2 tickets (or more if requested) to both NYC programs on November 8th 2020 or in any city in 2022 playing the program with their film.